Synthetixio/synthetix-docs/content/contracts/transactions.md

 # Transactions

+!!!
+Tip "Decode transactions with eth-reveal"

+    Our team have written a utility to better decode any transaction in Ethereum, which handles proxies where possible - it works on mainnet and all major testnets and fetches:
+    - the decoded input method and params (the transaction `data`)
+    - any revert reasons or out of gas (OOG) errors
+    - the output and decoded logs (via the transaction receipt)

+    It's available in nodejs and as a CLI tool via `npm`: https://github.com/justinjmoses/eth-reveal

+    And you can use it live via https://codepen.io/justinjmoses/pen/vwexLj (append `?txn=0x123456...` to the URL using the transaction hash to auto-load)

 This is a list of the most common user-facing transactions possible in the Synthetix ecosystem, and the events they emit on success.

 ## Minting (aka Issuing) sUSD